trfina/fina-portfolio/README.md

 # Fina Portfolio

 ## Purpose
+A website created with

+* a mobile-responsive layout
+* CSS
+  * flexbox
+  * media queries
+  * selectors
+  * custom properties

-A website to present past and present projects.
+to present past and present projects.

 ## Built With
 * HTML